 Aunt Ruby’s German Green

 Yes, you can do more with green tomatoes than just fry them up.
 While most tomatoes start green and then redden as they ripen, these are ripe when they’re a vibrant lime green.
-The Aunt Ruby’s German Green is one of the most talked-about heirlooms of the past decade.
+Aunt Ruby’s German Green is one of the most talked-about heirlooms of recent years.
 It won the Heirloom Garden Show taste test back in 2003, and many gardeners say it has better flavor than most red tomatoes.

-Black tomatoes?
-Sure, as long as they taste great.
-And these do.
-They look a lot like the popular Sweet 100 cherry tomatoes, except the fruits turn from green to a deep cherry, almost black, as they ripen.
-This hybrid plant produces dozens of fruits on a single vine, so don’t worry about sharing.
+These look a lot like the popular Super Sweet 100 cherry tomatoes, except the fruits turn from green to a deep cherry, almost black, as they ripen.
+And they taste great, too.
+Black Cherry, a hybrid tomato, produces dozens of fruits on a single vine, so don’t worry about sharing.
 You should have plenty to go around.